ARM-software/psa-api/doc/ext-pake/api/pake.rst

     But there is no guarantee that the peer is the participant it claims to be, or that the peer used the same password during the exchange.

     At this point, authentication is implicit --- material encrypted or authenticated using the computed key can only be decrypted or verified by someone with the same key.
-    The peer is not authenticated at this point, and no action should be taken by the application which assumes that the peer is authenticated, for example, by accessing restricted files.
+    The peer is not authenticated at this point, and no action should be taken by the application which assumes that the peer is authenticated, for example, by accessing restricted resources.

     To make the authentication explicit, there are various methods to confirm that both parties have the same key.
 See :RFC:`8236#5` for two examples.